swcarpentry/hg-novice/02-collab.md

 > ## Bitbucket Timestamp {.challenge}
 >
-> Create a repository on BitBucket,
+> Create a repository on Bitbucket,
 > clone it,
 > add a file,
-> push those changes to BitBucket,
+> push those changes to Bitbucket,
-> and then look at the **timestamp** of the change on BitBucket.
+> and then look at the **timestamp** of the change on Bitbucket.
-> How does BitBucket record times, and why?
+> How does Bitbucket record times, and why?